Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   </div>

   <p class="project-summary">
-    We develop statistical and Generative AI methods for health data with complex missingness, with an emphasis on generative modeling, structure-aware imputation, and reliable prediction and inference.
+    We develop statistical and generative AI methods for health data with complex missingness, with an emphasis on generative modeling, structure-aware imputation, and reliable prediction and inference.
   </p>